Great White is a 2021 Australian drama horror film about five people that become trapped on a raft encircled by two hungry sharks.

 Seaplane operators and lovers Kaz Fellows (Katrina Bowden) and Charlie Brody (Aaron Jakubenko), along with their passengers, Joji Minase (Tim Kano), his wife Michelle (Kimie Tsukakoshi), and cook Benny (Te Kohe Tuhaka), who take a flight to the picturesque Hell’s Reef.

 It isn’t long though before their idyllic trip turns into a living hell when they become abandoned miles from shore and in grave danger from what lurks just below the surface.
-Their only chance of making it out alive is to get to the beach, but with two Great White sharks hunting them, the odds are not in their favour.
+Their only chance of making it out alive is to get to the beach.
+However, with two Great White sharks hunting them, the odds are not in their favour.
 What ensues is a battle for the survival of the most epic proportions against nature’s most lethal predators…

 “The one big downside of this film is the CGI used for the shark, which is very jarring and feels very out of place.
 Clearly, the filmmakers were working to a particular budget so this can be forgiven as they craft some fleshed-out characters that we can like or loathe […] Great White is a chomp above your average shark thriller.”
 Bloody Flicks